 Manual accounting processes today are inefficient.
 Teams must rely heavily on email and spreadsheets to manage an organizations outstanding invoices and cash flow.
 At a time when companies automate everything from the IT helpdesk to sales tracking to human resources, the average accounting team is still using the same software stack from 2002.
 Accounting workflows consists of emailing PDFs and spreadsheets back and forth.
 These then need to be opened, read, and hand entered and updated in the spreadsheets.
 This creates disparate, static information that is impossible to keep track of.
 There’s a better way to manage accounts receivable (AR).

-Credit and Collections Management System Functionality
+Importance of Credit and Collections Management System Functionality

 CCM system functionality varies widely by publisher but typically supports six key functional areas – credit facilitation, billing and invoicing, remittance processing, collections management, dispute resolution, and reporting and analysis.

-Credit Facilitation includes several key functions around credit, such as: credit scoring, credit application processing, reference checking, ordering credit reports from credit bureaus, financial statement analysis, new account approval, order approval, credit limit decisions, accounts receivable portfolio monitoring and credit risk management.
+Credit Facilitation includes several key collections department functions around credit, such as: credit scoring, credit application processing, reference checking, ordering credit reports from credit bureaus, financial statement analysis, new account approval, order approval, credit limit decisions, accounts receivable portfolio monitoring and credit risk management.

 Bill Management and Invoicing involves identifying invoice errors, ensuring vendor compliance, generating an accurate invoice; generation, transmittal and distribution of invoices and statements; trade promotion planning; contract management; Electronic Invoice Presentment and Payment (EIPP); and Electronic Bill Presentment and Payment (EBPP).